 Ringsend Power Station

 It is neither a thing of beauty nor is it old - but the Ringsend Power Station with its twin stacks has achieved iconic status.
-And it spells "Dublin" to many people - if only because it is the first Dubln building you can make out when arriving by sea.
+And it spells "Dublin" to many people - if only because it is the first Dublin building you can make out when arriving by sea.

 It is visible from almost anywhere in Dublin Bay, but the best view is from the sun deck of the "Ulysses" ferry ...

 Best described as a wild medley of styles, Dublin Castle is far from your typical castle.
-It has grown almost organically over the centuries and, due to its sprawling, yet hemmed-in city center location can only be properly viewed from the air.
+It has grown almost organically over the centuries and, due to its sprawling, yet hemmed-in city centre location can only be properly viewed from the air.

 So it's parts of Dublin Castle that have achieved iconic status as Dublin landmarks.
 Mainly the courtyard, the neo-gothic chapel and the adjacent Record Tower ... soooo, like, medieval!
-And of course the view of the colorful facades from the Dubh Linn Gardens.
+And of course the view of the colourful facades from the Dubh Linn Gardens.